Pilz, George

 Read moreWebster, Edward

-Bach arrived in Juneau in 1883, moved across the channel to Douglas and opened a merchandise business (Alaska Monthly 1907; OeArmond 1967).
+Frank Bach arrived in Juneau in 1883.
+He later moved across the Gastineau Channel to Douglas and opened a merchandise business (Alaska Monthly 1907; DeArmond 1967).

-In 1893, business partners Webster and Frank Bach constructed a two-telephone system across the channel to provide better communication between their residences.
-The system worked so well that the Treadwell Gold Mining Company connected to the line.
+In 1893, business partners Edward Webster and Frank Bach constructed a two-telephone system across the channel to improve communication between their residences.
+The system proved successful, and the Treadwell Gold Mining Company soon connected to the line.

-When other residents desired phone service, Webster and Bach formed the Juneau and Douglas Telephone Company.
-By the late 1890s the partnership dissolved, and Webster assumed full ownership.
+As other residents requested telephone service, Webster and Bach formed the Juneau and Douglas Telephone Company.
+By the late 1890s, the partnership dissolved and Webster assumed full ownership of the company.

-Edward Webster married Anna Faulkner-Scott-Knutson-Webster on August 10, 1910 in Juneau.
-She brought three daughters from previous marriages to the family, twins Mabel Grace Scott and Minerva Beatrice Scott and Carol "Carrie" Swanhilde Knutson-Webster-Jorgenson.
+Edward Webster married Anna Faulkner-Scott-Knutson Webster on August 10, 1910, in Juneau.
+She brought three daughters from previous marriages into the household: twins Mabel Grace Scott and Minerva Beatrice Scott, and Carol “Carrie” Swanhilde Knutson.

-The Edward Webster House, 135-139 West Second Street, sits on the east ridge of Telephone Hill overlooking downtown Juneau.
-Photographs of Juneau during the 1880s confirm that the Webster House was one of the early homes in the area.
-Robert E. Hurley, the grandson of Edward and Anna Webster, owned the home when the 1984 Telephone Hill Historic Site and Structures Survey was conducted in 1984.
+The Edward Webster House, located at 135-139 West Second Street, sits on the east ridge of Telephone Hill overlooking downtown Juneau.
+Photographs of Juneau from the 1880s confirm that the Webster House was among the earliest homes constructed in the area.
+Robert E. Hurley, the grandson of Edward and Anna Webster, owned the home when the 1984 Telephone Hill Historic Site and Structures Survey was conducted.

-The Webster family owned and operated the Juneau and Douglas Telephone Company from 1893 to 1968, the first commercial telephone service in Alaska.
-The phone company was located in the Webster home from 1915 to 1958 (DeArmond 1967; Hurley, Carrigan 1983).
+The Webster family owned and operated the Juneau and Douglas Telephone Company from 1893 until 1968, providing the first commercial telephone service in Alaska.
+The telephone company operated from the Webster home from 1915 to 1958 (DeArmond 1967; Hurley & Carrigan 1983).

-Edward Webster began construction of his house in 1882, and numerous extensions were added during the next 70 years (Hurley, Carrigan 1983).
-District Recorder records and the 1894 plat map of Juneau Townsite show Edward Webster and his business partner, Frank Bach, owning Lots 7 and 8 in Block 1.
+Edward Webster began construction of his house in 1882, and numerous additions were made during the following seventy years (Hurley & Carrigan 1983).
+District Recorder records and the 1894 plat map of the Juneau Townsite show Edward Webster and Frank Bach owning Lots 7 and 8 in Block 1.

-After Webster's death in 1918, his wife, Anna, assumed control of the company until her death in 1957.
+After Edward Webster’s death in 1918, his wife Anna assumed management of the company and continued operating it until her death in 1957.

 McKinnon Apartments